Pugh Matrix

 Example

-The following is an example of a Pugh matrix that was created to select the best concept from among three candidate alternatives.
+Presented below is an illustrative example of a Pugh matrix created to select the best concept from among three candidate alternatives.

 Pugh Matrix Example

-The following is the same example after applying a weighting factor.
+The following is the same example after the application of a weighting factor.

 Pugh Matrix Example

-There are many tools that can help you to select the best solution from a set of alternatives.
-The simplest way is to use this Pugh matrix template.
+There are many tools that can help in selecting the best solution from a set of alternatives.
+One of the simplest and most straightforward ways is to use this Pugh matrix MS Excel template.

 Other Formats